 - 1. Clinical uniforms are to be worn in the clinical area ONLY, unless there is a special event at the college.
 When you are in uniform, we expect: - a.
 All uniforms to be clean, neat and the proper length.
 The uniform must be without wrinkles. - b.
 The school selects color coordinate uniforms including tops and bottoms.
-First year students wear hunter green uniforms tops with black uniform bottoms only.
+First year students wear galaxy blue uniforms tops with black uniform bottoms only.
 Second year, fifth quarter, students wear pewter uniforms tops with black uniform bottoms only.
 These uniforms are solid in color. - c.
 During the summer between 1st & 2nd year, fourth quarter, the student may begin wearing the pewter uniform tops once they have successfully passed the year-end competency. - d.
 Once the second year student has passed the final competency, they may wear professional clothes if approved by the program director, clinical coordinator and clinical site. - e.
 Undergarments must be worn and of a color & style not to be seen through the clothing. - f.
 Socks must be worn.
 Socks must be black in color or color coordinated with the uniform. - g.
 Shoes must be black in color that can be polished/cleaned and kept in good repair. - h.
 A cover coat may be worn.
 It must be black in color & purchased through a uniform store.
 (No Hoodies!!) - i.
 Only one ring is allowed per hand because the settings may harbor organisms.
-Only one set of earrings per ear, dangling and bar earrings are not allowed. - j.
+Only one set of earrings per ear, dangling and bar earrings are not allowed.

+j.
 Plain posts may be worn for pierced ears.
 No other visible body jewelry or facial piercings (i.e. eyebrow rings, tongue piercing, nose piercing, etc.) are acceptable.

 - k.
 Personal hygiene is extremely important.
 Daily grooming is expected of each student.
 If a student smells of cigarette smoke or body odor the student will be required to go home to shower and change and return to clinical.
 The time absent from clinical will count at an absence. - 1.
 Facial hair must be clean and closely trimmed.
-Facial hair must be completely covered by "beard cover", in surgery. - m.
+Facial hair must be completely covered by "beard cover", in surgery.
+Students working in clinical areas that require the use of N95 masks or other facial Personal Protective Equipment (PPE) requiring a seal on the face may be required to shave all facial hair. - m.
 Hairstyles must be neat, clean and present a well-groomed appearance. - n.
 Hair that is shoulder length or longer must be pulled back.
 All the hair must be neatly pulled back.
 Hair may not be hanging down around the face.
 Excessive hair accessories are not permitted.
 Hair must be of natural colors.
 Blue, red, pink, yellow, green, and any other unnatural hair colors are not permitted. - o.
 Nail polish is not allowed.
-Nail length cannot be more than /4" beyond the fingertip or long enough to cause patient injury.
+Nail length cannot be more than 1⁄4" beyond the fingertip or long enough to cause patient injury.
 Absolutely no artificial or gel nails. - p.
 Students may wear a short or long sleeve t-shirt under their uniform tops.
 Shirts must be solid in color.
 The color may be white, gray or black.
 Shirts may not have any writing or pictures on them.
 The long or short sleeve t-shirt cannot show below the uniform top (at waist). - q.
-ALL body tattooing must be covered. - r.
+Students must cover inappropriate tattoos (anything that may be offensive, derogatory or intimidating to patients).
+No facial tattoos are allowed.
+No other body art (such as surgically implanted ball bearings, spikes, etc.) is permitted in the clinical sites. - r.
 Chewing gum is NOT permitted.